SCANN: Synthesis of Compact and Accurate Neural Networks: Methodology

 \subsubsection{Neuron Growth}

-Neuron growth adds new neurons to the network, thus increasing network size over time.
-There are two possible methods for doing this, as shown in Algorithm~\ref{alg:3}.
-First, drawing an analogy from biological cell division, neuron growth can be achieved by duplicating an existing neuron.
+Neuron growth adds new neurons to the network, thus gradually increases the network size.
+Algorithm~\ref{alg:3} shows the process of neuron growth.
+By drawing an analogy from biological cell division, neuron growth can be achieved by duplicating an existing neuron.
+To do this, we process a large batch of data through the network and compute the activation value of the neurons in the architecture.
+We choose the neurons with the highest activation values for duplication.
 To break the symmetry, random noise is added to the weights of all the connections related to this newly added neuron.
-The specific neuron that is duplicated can be selected in two ways: